 Gegensätze in Graphit

-Während der Pentel mit Minen arbeitet, die mit 0,2 mm noch nicht einmal doppelt so dick sind wie ein menschliches Haar, verfügt der Mitusbishi über einen vier Millimeter starken Graphitkern der Härte 10B.
+Während der Pentel mit Minen arbeitet, die mit 0,2 mm noch nicht einmal doppelt so dick sind wie ein menschliches Haar, verfügt der Mitsubishi über einen vier Millimeter starken Graphitkern der Härte 10B.
 Das sanfte Gleiten dieser außergewöhnlich weichen Mine auf dem Papier sorgte sicher auch für den Namen dieses ausgefallenen Bleistifts: ふでえんぴつ, „fude-enpitsu“, was sich mit „Schreibpinsel-Bleistift“ übersetzen lässt und an den ebenso weichen Pinselstrich erinnert.

 Gegensätze in Graphit